free workshop: get booked out locally on july 17th →

 Any request that is not clearly a technical support request will be considered by Provider as an additional new project.
 All new projects of this kind will be quoted and considered outside of this agreement.

-Upon completion of all agreed-upon revisions and the presentation of the final website/brand/other design, the Designer will submit the design to the Client for final review and approval.
-The Client shall have seven (7) calendar days from the date of receipt of the final design (the “Final Approval Window”) to review and provide explicit approval.
+Upon completion of all agreed-upon revisions and the presentation of the final website, brand, or other design, the Designer will submit the design to the Client for final review and approval.
+The Client shall have seven (7) calendar days from the date of receipt of the final design (the "Final Approval Window") to review and provide explicit approval.

 During the Final Approval Window, the Client may:

-If the Client fails to respond within the 7-day Final Approval Window by signing and returning the Final Design Approval Form, the final design shall be deemed automatically approved by default.
+If the Client fails to respond within the 7-day Final Approval Window (or any agreed extended period) by signing and returning the Final Design Approval Form, the final design shall be deemed automatically approved by default.
 This default approval shall have the same effect as if the Client had signed and returned the Final Design Approval Form.

 Once the final design is approved (either explicitly or by default):